Revisiting Supervision for Continual Representation Learning: Main Results

-Fig.~\ref{fig:knowledge-accumulation} presents our main results showing that supervised models can build stronger representations than self-supervised models under continual finetuning, contrary to previous beliefs~\citep{madaan2022lump}.
-We recognize that the key component to enhancing the performance of supervised models is an additional MLP projector during training and discarded afterward.
+Figure~\ref{fig:perf-rel-to-ssl} presents our main finding.
+Namely, we show that supervised models can build stronger representations than self-supervised models under continual finetuning, contrary to previous beliefs~\cite{madaan2022lump}.
+We identify that the key component to improving the performance of supervised models is an additional MLP projector used during training and discarded afterward - without it, SL significantly underperforms compared to SSL.

+Figure~\ref{fig:knowledge-accumulation} presents the performance of SL, SSL and SL+MLP after each task.
 We identify two factors contributing to superior results of SL+MLP.
 Firstly, we observe that the performance of supervised models after the initial task is largely improved by the addition of the MLP projector, resulting in accuracy close to SSL models.
 In order to achieve good task-agnostic accuracy on the whole dataset (seen and unseen classes), the model trained on a single task needs to perform well on unseen data.
-Therefore, we attribute the advantage of SL+MLP to the increased transferability of representations induced by MLP projector.
+Therefore, we attribute the advantage of SL+MLP to the increased transferability of representations induced by MLP projector, which is in line with~\cite{wang2021revisiting, sariyildiz2023improving}.
 Secondly, we notice that SL+MLP is the only method able to incrementally accumulate knowledge and consistently improve performance.
+This observation is in line with the increasing diversity of features presented in Section~\ref{sec:spectra_repr}.

-Tab.~\ref{tab:longer_sequences} presents extended results including multiple SL and SSL approaches in continual finetuning and paired with different CL methods.
-Firstly, we observe that all the supervised methods equipped with the projector (SL+MLP, t-ReX, and SupCon) significantly outperform simple SL.
+Table~\ref{tab:longer_sequences} presents extended results including multiple SL and SSL approaches in continual finetuning.
+We observe that all the supervised methods equipped with the projector significantly outperform simple SL.
+SL+MLP, t-ReX, and SupCon achieve much higher results than SL in all the finetuning experiments.
 What is worth noting is the fact that all these methods were trained with different supervised losses: SL+MLP uses cross-entropy, t-ReX uses cosine softmax cross-entropy and SupCon uses supervised contrastive loss.
-Secondly, we observe that the positive effects of the MLP projector and CL strategy compound.
-As a result, the best models are those (1) trained in a supervised way (2) with the use of the MLP projector and (3) coupled with CL strategy based on temporal learnable projection, namely CaSSLe or PFR.
+However, they all utilize the MLP projector and all outperform vanilla SL and SSL on most of the datasets.